UncleCShark/ProgrammingWindows5thEdWithCMake/README.md

 - Don't be disappointed when you will try to compile examples for x64 platform, you can do it without any errors but keep in mind that source examples are destined for 16-bit and 32-bit Windows (they are twenty years old) - many of them work without problem but not MIDI example.

 ## Notes
-I was using Visual Studio 2017 Community (version 15.9.3)  to built every example with MSVC (version 19.16.27024.1) and Mingw64 ( version 8.1.0 ) kits.
+I was using Visual Studio 2017 Community (version 15.9.3)  to built every example with both MSVC (version 19.16.27024.1) and Mingw64 ( version 8.1.0 ) kits.
 To open a cmake project try File->Open Project->Cmake.